johannschopplich/nuxt-kql/docs/config/index.md

   client?: boolean

   /**
-   * Prefetch custom queries at build-time
+   * Prefetch custom KQL queries at build-time
    * The queries will be fully typed and importable from `#build/kql`
    * @default {}
    */